nventive/BiometryService/README.md

 - Android

-Face ID method is only available with the constante configuration `.SetAllowedAuthenticators(BiometricManager.Authenticators.BiometricWeak` during instantiation of the service.
+Face ID is only available with the followwing configuration `.SetAllowedAuthenticators(BiometricManager.Authenticators.BiometricWeak` during instantiation of the service.

-Encrypt/Decrypt method are only available with the constante configuration `.SetAllowedAuthenticators(BiometricManager.Authenticators.BiometricStrong` during instantiation of the service.
+Encrypt/Decrypt method are only available with the following configuration `.SetAllowedAuthenticators(BiometricManager.Authenticators.BiometricStrong` during instantiation of the service.

-An example of instantiation as follow with the fallback to the pin code with some text descriptions to display for the user.
+An example of instantiation is as follow, with the fallback to the pin code with some text descriptions to display for the user.

 ```
 			    _biometryService = new BiometryService(MainActivity.Instance,